 - 1 Make sure that you have performed the preceding steps in this chapter and installed any available EBFs.
-For details, see "Finding the latest information on EBFs and software maintenance" on page ix. - 2 Disconnect from the database and reconnect to your database (again using an account with DBA privileges).
+For details, see "Finding the latest information on EBFs and software maintenance" on page ix. - 2 Connect to your database (using an account with DBA privileges).

 Be sure to start the server in a way that restricts user connections.
 Never allow other users to connect when ALTER DATABASE UPGRADE is running.
-Sybase recommends using two server start-up options:
+Sybase recommends using these server start-up options:

-- Use -gd DBA so that only users with DBA authority can start and stop databases. - Use -gm 1 to allow a single connection plus one DBA connection above the limit so that a DBA can connect and drop others in an emergency.
+- Use -gd DBA so that only users with DBA authority can start and stop databases. - Use -gm 1 to allow a single connection plus one DBA connection above the limit so that a DBA can connect and drop others in an emergency. - If upgrading a database created with a Sybase IQ version before 12.7, use a high checkpoint interval, for example -gc 1440 just after you start the connection where you are performing the upgrade and sa_server_option('disable_connections', 'OFF')